polterguy/polterguy.github.io/tutorials/super-dry/index.md

 This of course makes it easy for you to _"outsource"_ commonalities in your folders to a single file, having everything occurring in one single file, to avoid repeating yourself.

-**Notice** - Interceptors are _recursively_ applied, implying if you have multiple _"interceptor.hl"_ files upwards in your hierarchy, then _all_ your interceptors will be applied, creating a combined result, before your lambda object is executed.
+Interceptors are _recursively_ applied, implying if you have multiple _"interceptor.hl"_ files upwards in your hierarchy, then _all_ your interceptors will be applied, creating a combined result, before your lambda object is executed.

-## Wrapping up

-In this micro-tutorial we illustrated how interceptors and exception filters works, allowing you to create more DRY code, and also create global exception handlers, on a per module basis, to for instance translate exceptions etc.

 * [Documentation](/documentation/)